saasykit/laravel-open-graphy/README.md

 **Configuration options:**

-- `chrome_binary`: The path to the chrome binary to use.
-Leave empty to auto-discover the binary, or set to `chrome` or `chromium` to use the respective binary.
+- `chrome_binary`: Based on the browser you installed, you can set the `chrome_binary` to either `chrome` or `chromium`.
+You can also leave it set as null to allow auto discovery of the binary.
+You can also provide the full path to the binary.
 - `open_graph_image`: The settings for the final generated open graph image.
 - `image`: The path (relative to the public directory) or URL to the image to be added to the open graph image.
 - `logo`: The settings for the logo to be added to the open graph image.